AmodKumarJ/RTSPstreaminWithReact/README.md

-# FastAPI RTSP Video Streaming Server
+# FastAPI And React RTSP Video Streaming Server

 This project is a **FastAPI-based RTSP video streaming server** that streams live video from RTSP sources (such as IP cameras) and serves it as an **MJPEG stream** over HTTP.